lchski/flowratio-local/README.md

 #### Nice-to-haves

-- [ ] Import from CSV
+- [x] Import from CSV
 - [ ] Summarise the data at least a little bit
 - [ ] Autocomplete when typing

 #### Advanced features unlikely to happen

-- [ ] Give user ability to clear out log (or otherwise clean it up?) – the user can do this by means of export/import
+- [ ] Give user ability to clear out log (or otherwise clean it up?) – the user can do this by means of export/import.

 ### Apparent bugs